 triangle Icon News

-With language and culture on the way to work in logistics
+With taal and culture on the way to work in logistics

 A collaboration between Randstad, KIT Intercultural Professionals and TopTaal

-The municipality of Utrecht believes it is important that there is "space for everyone" in the city.
-And wants to work together on equal opportunities, but believes that command of the Dutch language is essential.
-Central to this are processes with combinations of language, education and work.
-Commissioned by the municipality of Utrecht, we are with our partners, Randstad, KIT Intercultural Professionals started the Language, Work and Culture track in Logistics on 25 November.
-With the aim of seeking jobseekers in assistance, where the command of the Dutch language and knowledge of the Dutch culture is an obstacle to the labor market, to prepare effectively for working in logistics or to follow a bbl training in logistics employee (MBO2) .
+The municipality of Utrecht believes it is important that there is “room for everyone” in the city.
+It wants to work together on equal opportunities, but believes that control of the Dutch taal essential.
+The focus is therefore on trajectories with combinations taal, education and work.
+On behalf of the municipality of Utrecht, we are working with our partners, Randstad, KIT Intercultural Professionals started the process on November 25 Taal, Work and Culture in Logistics.
+With the aim of helping job seekers on welfare, where mastery of the Dutch taal and knowledge of Dutch culture is an obstacle on the labor market, to effectively prepare for work in logistics or to follow a bbl logistics employee training course (mbo2).

 Connection with practice

-We achieve this by offering practice-oriented language support and entering into close cooperation with partners and, of course, employers.
-In addition to the language lessons, participants will gain the first work experience through a Randstad work experience location.
-At KIT, participants develop intercultural communication skills and get to know the Dutch work culture.
+We achieve this through practice-oriented taalto provide support and to collaborate closely with partners and of course employers.
+In addition to the taalParticipants will gain their first work experience through a Randstad work placement.
+At KIT, participants will develop intercultural communication skills and learn about Dutch work culture.

-During the process it is important that the different lessons reinforce each other and that the lessons are connected to practice.
-For example, it is important for the status holder target group to link language teaching and the development of intercultural awareness and communication with practice.
-A participant must not only learn during the process, but must also be able to apply it.
+It is important during the process that the different lessons reinforce each other and that the lessons are connected to practice.
+For example, it is important for the target group of status holders to taalTo connect education and the development of intercultural awareness and communication with practice.
+Participants should not only learn during the program but also be able to apply it.

 Phase 1

-The process consists of a number of phases.
-In the first phase, participants receive intensive language training.
-The emphasis is on a general language increase with a focus on professional language.
+The program consists of a number of phases.
+In the first phase, participants receive intensive taaltraining.
+The emphasis is on general taalincrease with additional attention to the subjecttaal.
 And attention is paid to general employee skills.
-To connect the language to practice, participants receive practical assignments.
-Because the lessons are (partly) given at the employer, the participants can carry out the practical assignments on site.
+To taal To connect the training to the practical side, participants are given practical assignments.
+Because the lessons are (partly) held at the employer's location, participants can complete the practical assignments on-site.

 Phase 2

-In the second phase there is still attention for language enhancement, but the focus is more on professional language in logistics.
-The participants also start in this phase with a work experience place.
-In addition, the participants in this phase receive cultural training from KIT, in which they become aware of their own cultural glasses through which they look and learn what is expected of them in a Dutch working environment and specifically in logistics (the working culture).
+In the second phase, attention is still paid to taalincrease, but the focus is more on the subjecttaal in logistics.
+Participants also begin work experience placements in this phase.
+Furthermore, participants in this phase receive cultural training from KIT, which helps them become aware of their own cultural perspective and learn what is expected of them in a Dutch work environment, specifically in logistics (the work culture).

 Phase 3

-During the third phase of the trajectory the participants do an internship and according to them still the training of KIT and many language lessons.
-These language lessons are increasingly focused on professional language and practice.
-In addition, KIT provides sessions for employers on intercultural awareness and communication to foster mutual understanding and increase the chances of success of the participants.
+During the third phase of the program, the participants complete an internship and continue to receive training from KIT and many taallessons.
+These taallessons are increasingly focused on the subjecttaal and in practice.
+KIT also provides employers with sessions on intercultural awareness and communication to foster mutual understanding and increase the participants' chances of success.

 Phase 4

-The fourth phase consists mainly of works and subject-specific language lessons.
-If necessary, participants can receive additional language lessons to prepare for a bbl course or job.
-In the final phase, the participants are guided towards work or training.
+The fourth phase mainly consists of works and subject-specific taallesson.
+If necessary, participants can take additional taalreceive lessons to prepare them for vocational training (BBL) or a job.
+In the final phase, participants are guided towards employment or training.

-Better understanding, speaking, reading and writing of the Dutch language is an important precondition for successful training and being able to perform a job well.
-At the same time, language skills are best learned when it comes to 'relevant language' - language that is directly linked to practice.
-That is why the language training focuses on two parts: general language improvement and competence-based education on the basis of cases and practical assignments.
+Better understanding, speaking, reading and writing Dutch taal is an important condition for successfully completing a training course and being able to perform a job well.
+At the same time, taalskill best learned when it is 'relevant' taal' Re - taal which directly ties in with practice.
+That is why the taaltraining focuses on two components: general taalimprovement and competency-based education based on cases and practical assignments.

-Participants improve their language skills through intensive language lessons and the digital teaching method 'Link'.
-The teacher uses interactive teaching methods; participants practice a lot in class with each other and in the group.
-The teacher guides the participants with 'Link' and can view the progress of the participants, as well as personal bottlenecks that need to be worked on.
-Test skills and study skills are important for the BBL study program.
-We therefore practice reading strategies, instruction language and vocabulary.
-We encourage participants to self-study and use of the language in practice, for example through language cards on which the participants fill in where they have used Dutch in the past week.
+Participants improve their taalskill through intensive taallessons and the digital teaching method "Link."
+The teacher uses interactive teaching methods; participants practice extensively in class with each other and in groups.
+The teacher guides participants through "Link" and can monitor participants' progress, as well as any personal challenges that need to be addressed.
+For the work-based learning program, assessment skills and study skills are important.
+Therefore, we practice reading strategies, instructiontaal and vocabulary.
+We encourage participants to study independently and use the taal in practice, among other things by taalcards on which participants fill in where they used Dutch during the past week.

 Competences